josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/README.md

 ---

-*The survivors voice always rings true.*
+*The survivors' voices haunt the living.*

 _Last updated 2025-08-28_